-McClendon came to Drexel with 15 years of corporate experience as a fashion designer, product development manager and accountant having worked with companies such as VF Corp., Nautica, Phillips-Van Heusen, Izod and 3M.
-He teaches courses in fashion business practice and entrepreneurship, digital and manual patternmaking, technical design, CAD textile design and digital portfolio development.
-McClendon’s industry experience with design and production professionals in China, Taiwan and Japan informs his academic engagement.
-He is the Fashion group’s Area Chair for the Popular Culture/American Culture Associations (PCA/ACA) and serves on the editorial board of the Journal of Design, Business & Society (Intellect).
+McClendon came to Drexel with fifteen years of corporate experience as a director of design, product development manager and accountant having worked with companies such as VF Corp., Nautica, Phillips-Van Heusen, Izod, Dow Corning and 3M.
+He teaches courses in sourcing strategies for the apparel and textile industry, fashion business practice and entrepreneurship, merchandise operations and management, retail analytics and digital design.
+McClendon has served as Interim Chair of the Department of Design, Program Director of Design & Merchandising and National Area Chair of Fashion for the Popular Culture Association.